This post may contain affiliate links. Learn more.

 4. Elastic or zipper

-You’ll find Chelsea boots that fasten with a zipper rather with than the traditional elastic.
+You’ll find Chelsea boots that fasten with a zipper rather than the traditional elastic.
 But, just so you know, “true” Chelsea boots fasten with elastic, not with a zipper.
 That quality of the elastic

 fastening is very important not only for comfort but also for the shape and longevity of the boot.
 Plus, a swanky-looking elastic gusset looks great with trousers that are slightly shorter than normal.